iwonapiotrowska90/iwonapiotrowska90/README.md

 ### Hi there 👋

+🔭 I’m currently hired as financial controller / PBI developer.
+🌱 I’m currently learning python in the evenings.
+I wish it were also working hours 🤓 I speak Polish 🇵🇱, English 🇺🇸 and German 🇩🇪
+🎹 I learn playing piano by myself

+More about me in my repository: about_me 🙂

 <!--
 **iwonapiotrowska90/iwonapiotrowska90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.